Wenneson/Wenneson/README.md

 # 👋 Hey, I'm Michael Wenneson

-🚀 I'm a network engineer turned automation architect, with a passion for clean Python, efficient DevOps, and infrastructure that scales.
+🚀 I'm a network engineer turned automation expert, with a passion for clean Python, efficient DevOps, and infrastructure that scales.

 🧰 Tools of my trade:
 - Python, Ansible, Terraform